List of Philippine typhoons: Warnings

 These warning signals are usually raised when a locality is about to be hit by a typhoon.
 As it gains strength and/or gets nearer to an area having a storm signal, the warning may be upgraded to a higher one for that particular area.
 Conversely, as a tropical cyclone weakens and/or gets farther to an area, it may be downgraded to a lower signal or may be lifted altogether.

 Classes in the localities that are under a warning signal are cancelled or suspended depending on how high the signal is: preschool for Signal #1, elementary and below for Signal #2, high school (including senior high school) and below for Signal #3, and all educational levels (including colleges and universities) for Signal #4 and above.
 These restrictions apply for both public and private schools in the affected locality, although local governments can declare suspensions and cancellations of classes at their own discretion regardless of the warning signal in force.

 List of Philippine typhoons

 Pre–1963

 The JTWC was already naming tropical cyclones in the Northwest Pacific basin since 1945, before the Philippines did so.
 Only a few notable storms persisted before 1963.
 A tropical cyclone assumably impacted Northern Luzon in July 1911, in which a record-breaking precipitation level was seen in Baguio, with 2,210 mm of rainfall being dumped by the storm.
 In November 1912, a typhoon swept through the central Philippines and "practically destroyed" Tacloban.
 In Tacloban and Capiz on the island of Panay, the death toll was 15,000, half the population of those cities at the time.

+Typhoon Cobra, also known as "Halsey's Typhoon," was a powerful tropical cyclone that struck the U.S. Pacific Third Fleet east of the Philippines in December 1944, resulting in the deaths of 790 sailors.